apollographql/apollo-kotlin/CONTRIBUTING.md

 * Apollo Kotlin must not log anything to System.out or System.err
 * Error messages are passed to the user through `Exception.message`
 * For debugging logs, APIs are provided to get diagnostics (like CacheMissException, HttpInfo, ...).
 APIs are better defined and allow more fine-grained diagnostics.
+See  https://publicobject.com/2022/05/01/eventlisteners-are-good/
 * There is one exception for the Gradle plugin.
 It is allowed to log information though the lifecycle() methods.
 * Messages should contain "Apollo: " when it's not immediately clear that the message comes from Apollo.